ryanrosello-og/playwright-slack-report/README.md

 ```
 # Option A - send your results via a Slack webhook

-Enable incoming webhooks in your Slack workspace by following the steps as per Slacks documentation:
+Enable incoming webhooks in your Slack workspace by following the steps as per Slack's documentation:

 https://api.slack.com/messaging/webhooks